 As discussed in the baseline section, MEE is a well-regarded institution that performs well on relevant quality measures.
 Partners hospitals and physicians also perform well on most measures compared to statewide averages.
 However, the parties claim that the merger will facilitate improved quality by better integrating MEE into Partners' technical infrastructure, including its data warehouse, quality reporting platform, and electronic medical record system.
-The parties have also identified a handful of measures they expect to monitor in order to assess the quality and access impacts of the transaction.
+161 The parties have also identified a handful of measures they expect to monitor in order to assess the quality and access impacts of the transaction.

-Specifically, Partners has stated that it intends to fully integrate MEE into its technology systems, which would improve MEE's data analysis and patient management capabilities.
-The parties claim that this and other aspects of corporate integration will allow MEE to improve its quality data collection and measurement programs, thereby increasing the likelihood of shared savings under alternative payment methodology (APM) contracts.
-A robust health information technology infrastructure can support quality data analysis and improvement programs, and further integration between the parties may result in more efficient sharing of data.
+Specifically, Partners has stated that it intends to fully integrate MEE into its technology systems and reporting initiatives, including the Partners Patient Reported Outcomes Measures program, which would improve MEE's data analysis and patient management capabilities.
+The parties claim that this and other aspects of corporate integration will allow MEE to improve its quality data collection and measurement programs, thereby improving the quality of patient care and increasing the likelihood of shared savings under alternative payment methodology (APM) contracts.
+162 A robust health information technology infrastructure can support quality data analysis and improvement programs, and further integration between the parties may result in more efficient sharing of data and innovations in quality measurement for MEE.
 However, as noted in Section III.B, MEE has a strong history of measuring, evaluating, and reporting on its quality performance already.
 Moreover, in confidential documents provided by the parties, Partners has recognized MEE's track record for exceeding quality goals focused on clinical processes and patient experience.
 Finally, as discussed in Section III.A, MEEA physicians already participate in Partners' payer contracts with the three largest commercial payers, are considered part of MGPO, and are thus already subject to the same quality incentives as other Partners physicians.
-Given MEE's already-strong quality performance and the fact that the MEEA physicians are already subject to MGPO quality incentives, it is not clear how corporate ownership of MEE would significantly improve quality, and the public must weigh the likelihood and scope of any such improvements against the other impacts of the proposed merger on costs, quality and access.
+163 Given MEE's alreadystrong quality performance and the fact that the MEEA physicians are already subject to MGPO quality incentives, it is unclear whether corporate ownership of MEE would significantly improve quality, and the public must weigh the likelihood and scope of any such improvements against the other impacts of the proposed merger on costs, quality and access.